keu/docs/learn/airflow-passing-data-between-tasks.md

 ### Example DAG

-Building on the previous COVID example, you are now interested in getting all of the daily COVID data for a state and processing it.
+Building on the previous cat fact example, you are now interested in getting more cat facts and processing them.
 This case would not be ideal for XCom, but since the data returned is a small dataframe, it can be processed with Airflow.

 ```python
 from datetime import datetime, timedelta